Focus on Children and Adolescents with

 For a comprehensive list of materials and websites, review Oral Health Services for Children and Adolescents with Special Health Care Needs: A Resource Guide.

 Selected Materials in the OHRC Library

-Barzel R, Holt K, Isman B. Special Care: An Oral Health Professional's Guide to Serving Young Children with Special Health Care Needs.
+Holt K, Barzel R, Bertness J. 2014.
+Oral Health for Children and Adolescents with Special Health Care Needs: Challenges and Opportunities.
 Washington, DC: National Maternal and Child Oral Health Resource Center.
+6 pp.

-Holt K, Lowe E. 2013.
+National Center on Health.
+2013.
 Brush Up on Oral Health.
-Chicago, IL: National Center on Health.
+Elk Grove Village, IL: National Center on Health.
 3 pp.

 The July 2013 issue of Brush Up on Oral Health provides information on the challenges that some children with disabilities face and what Head Start staff, parents, and others can do to address these challenges.
-Topics include best and promising practices in oral health, current research, practical tips, frequently asked questions, and a recipe for a healthy snack.
+Topics include information on current practice, practical tips for promoting oral health, and a recipe for a healthy snack.